Addressing Vision Challenges

 Many dizzy patients say they do not have double vision but they actually have a component of double vision.
 They may describe seeing a “ ghost image” or might say, “I don’t see double, but my whole world is slanted.”

 Wearing dark sunglasses and a hat indoors may help your symptoms but it will not help healing.
 Instead of wearing sunglasses indoors, it is much better to use lightly tinted lenses.
 Every patient is unique – the colour of tint that works best is specific to the individual.

 Developmental optometrists must test to see which tint in most comfortable for you.
 Degrees of tint are graded from 1 to 3.
 The first degree is usually enough for comfort indoors.
 Layers of different colours of tint can be stacked on top of one another when testing.
 The lab will make a pair of glasses with that precise tint.

 Johal S. Balance and dizziness: the visual connection.
 2016.
-Talk presented to BC Balance and Dizziness.
+Talk presented to Balance & Dizziness Canada.

 Lord SR, Dayhew J, Howland, A. Multifocal Glasses Impair Edge-Contrast Sensitivity and Depth Perception and Increase the Risk of Falls in Older People.
 Journal of the American Geriatrics Society.
 2002.
 50: 1760-1766.
-Available from: http://bit.ly/2OwuR6j
+Abstract available from: http://bit.ly/2OwuR6j

 Smith CE, Wilcox LM, Allison RS, Karanovic O, Wilkinson F. Monovision: Consequences for depth perception from fine and coarse disparities.
 Investigative Ophthalmology & Visual Science.
 2009.
 50(13):2887.
 Available from: http://bit.ly/2HNpSxq